Skip to main content

 Pimlico South

-Pimlico South ward covers the Southern part of Pimlico.
+About Pimlico South Pimlico South ward covers the Southern part of Pimlico.
 The ward stretches from Lupus Street in the north, down to the River Thames.
+Sign up for our regular emails, full of interesting local news for people living in Pimlico.

 Vincent Square